 I spent a few days in Singapore recently, and since then I have been trying to write something about the place and my observations of it.
 I have started writing a dozen times, and each time I have run aground.
 The country defies conventional analysis, it confounds any ideological perspective, and I find it difficult even to say whether I like the place or not.
 So let me instead lead you through the sources of my confusion.

 Singapore is seldom accused of being a democracy.
-Freedom House gives it a “partly free” rating, putting it in the same category as Nigeria, Turkey and Colombia.
-Reporters Without Borders ranks Singapore 136th out of 178 countries rated in its 2010 Press Freedom Index.
+In its 2017 report, Freedom House gives the country a “partly free” rating, alongside Kenya, Nigeria, and Bangladesh.
+Reporters Without Borders ranks Singapore 151st out of 178 countries rated in its 2017 Press Freedom Index.
 According to Amnesty International, the Singaporean government has created “a climate of fear” for people who oppose it.
 Human Rights Watch accuses Singapore of having a “long established pattern of civil and political rights abuses.”

 Since attaining self-government in 1959, Singapore has been governed by the same political party, the People’s Action Party (PAP.)
 In parliamentary elections in 2011 the PAP, in its worst electoral drubbing ever, won 81 of 87 seats in Parliament.
 This is a record that would do any authoritarian state proud.

 But this is Singapore, and things aren’t quite what they seem to be.
-The country’s prisons are not filled with political dissidents; Amnesty International counted just 20 prisoners (all ‘Islamic militants’) being held without trial in 2011, a lot less than the US currently holds at Guantanamo Bay.
+The country’s prisons are not filled with political dissidents; Amnesty International counted just 20 prisoners (all ‘Islamic militants’) being held without trial in 2011, a lot less than the US held in Guantanamo Bay at the time.
 Government opponents do not disappear in the dead of night, nor does the country have a record of extrajudicial killing.
 And opposition parties do exist; they just don’t do very well in elections.

 The free-yet-not-free nature of Singaporean society owes its peculiar character to the country’s founding (and longest serving) prime minister, Lee Kuan Yew.
 Writing in 2000, Nicholas Kristof described him as “the most eloquent autocrat in the world today… Intolerance and authoritarianism have never had so articulate or stimulating a spokesman.”
 Lee himself was characteristically frank (and simultaneously obtuse) on the subject of press freedom: “Freedom of the press, freedom of the news media, must be subordinated to the overriding needs of Singapore, and to the primacy of purpose of an elected government.”
 In 2007 he added, “There’s nothing that you’d want to read which you cannot read in Singapore… But we do not allow certain subjects to be made bones of contention.”